Brantley Starr: Biography

+Starr was born in 1979 in San Antonio, Texas.
+Ken Starr, who served as Solicitor General of the United States and as a judge of the United States Court of Appeals for the District of Columbia Circuit, is his uncle.

-Starr received his Bachelor of Arts, summa cum laude, from Abilene Christian University, and earned his Juris Doctor from the University of Texas School of Law.
+Starr received a Bachelor of Arts, summa cum laude, from Abilene Christian University in 2001 and a Juris Doctor from the University of Texas School of Law in 2004, where he was editor-in-chief of the Texas Review of Law and Politics.

 After graduating from law school, he was a law clerk to then-Justice Don Willett of the Supreme Court of Texas.
 Starr then served as a staff attorney to Justice Eva Guzman of the Supreme Court of Texas, and then worked as an Assistant Attorney General, Assistant Solicitor General, and Deputy Attorney General for Legal Counsel, all in the office of the Attorney General of Texas.
-From 2016 to 2019 he served as the Deputy First Assistant Attorney General of Texas, under Jeff Mateer.
+From 2016 to 2019 he served as the Deputy First Assistant Attorney General of Texas, under Ken Paxton.

 Federal judicial service

 On March 8, 2019, President Donald Trump announced his intent to nominate Starr to serve as a United States District Judge of the United States District Court for the Northern District of Texas.
 On March 11, 2019, President Trump nominated Starr to the seat vacated by Judge Sidney A. Fitzwater, who assumed senior status on September 22, 2018.
 On April 10, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On May 9, 2019, his nomination was reported out of committee by a 12–10 vote.
-On July 30, 2019, the Senate voted 51–37 to invoke cloture on his nomination.
+On July 30, 2019, the United States Senate invoked cloture on his nomination by a 51–37 vote.
 On July 31, 2019, his nomination was confirmed by a 51–39 vote.
 He received his judicial commission on August 6, 2019.

+In May 2023, Starr banned lawyers from submitting AI-generated case filings that have not been reviewed by a human, noting that:

+In August 2023, Starr ordered three Southwest Airlines lawyers to attend religious-liberty training by the Alliance Defending Freedom (ADF), a conservative Christian legal advocacy group.
+This was blocked by the 5th circuit Court of Appeals, ruling “The Southwest attorneys … would likely suffer a violation of their constitutional rights.”